nise/vi-two/README.md

 		</script>

 # Examples
-See all example inside the *examples* folder.
+See all examples inside the *examples* folder.
 A video learning environment that has been build with vi2 is online:

 * [IWRM education](http://www.iwrm-education.de/)